mdrkb/3D-House-using-OpenGL-and-C-/README.md

 - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader): used to load the [wavefront .obj](http://paulbourke.net/dataformats/obj/) files,
 this files contain the data of the drawing objects in the scene an was taken from websites like [cgtrader](https://www.cgtrader.com/) and [free3d](https://free3d.com/).

-Feel free to ask questions, contribute and use this code as you like :)